 If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

-You want a space that works for your needs, and that makes a good first impression, both on the inside and in the location you’ve chosen.
+You want a space that works for your needs, and that makes a good first impression, both on the inside and out.

-Studies have shown that 50-70% of patients consider location to be a key factor when choosing their medical practitioner.
+Studies show that 50 to 70% of patients consider location a key factor when choosing their medical practitioner.

 Larger group practices often spend a lot of money on area studies to find a suitable location.

-Working with a commercial real estate agent allows you access to properties you may not otherwise notice, but this can also be costly.
+Or, you might work with a commercial real estate agent who can allow you access to properties you may have otherwise missed, but this can also be costly.

-At Symbiosis, our goal is to help you ease the burden of setting up your own practice.
+At Symbiosis, our goal is to help you ease the burden of setting up your own practice while also helping you save money starting your own private practice.

-If you are looking to go it alone, here are some of the key questions to ask yourself when searching for the ideal location.
+In this article, we’ll share some of the key questions to ask yourself when searching for the ideal clinic location.

 Important Questions To Consider